ilarsf/aarc_lts/src/Boathouse_Rules_and_Equipment_Care.md

 ### Boat Handling

 * **Carrying Boats:** Always lift with proper technique and adequate help.
+Ask for help taking the boat on or off of its rack and carrying, if needed.
 Listen to experienced rowers regarding the correct carrying positions.
 * **Using Slings/Stretchers:** Place boats carefully on stretchers when adjusting foot stretchers or performing maintenance.
 * **Step Ladders:** Use the provided step ladders for reaching high racks; never climb on the racks themselves.
 Return ladders to their designated storage locations after use.

 ### Boat Maintenance

 1. **Cleaning the Boat**
    Before putting the boat back on its rack, place it on the stretchers/slings and thoroughly wipe it down using a rag/towel provided by the club.
+Take the time necessary to CLEAN the boat, not just dry it.
+Once the river scum dries, it is very difficult to remove.
 This ensures the equipment is clean and ready for the next use.

 2. **Storing the Boat**
    After cleaning, place the boat back in its original rack position.
+Note how and where your boat is stored and return it to the same place and position.
+All boats on the outside rack have bows pointed to the boathouse.
 Ensure the riggers align with those of other boats on the rack to maintain uniformity and balance.
+Strap outside boats snugly onto the rack (1Xs should not be tightened as much as a sweep boat).
 Make sure it is properly supported to prevent damage.

 3. **Reporting Issues**
    Please note any issues with the equipment in the logbook.
 If there is significant damage, also notify a coach or club officer immediately.